derJuba007/journey-of-the-crafter/README.md

 🛠️ Useful tools and improvements for mapmaker

+💾 Install AdventureMaps with just a few clicks from the Singelplayer menu

 🐣 **Numerous new mobs of all kinds**, including those discarded by Mojang like the copper golem

 🔮 **Waystones** for easy and vanilla-friendly teleportation, that also generate in any village